WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/ig_setup.md

 * For WHO repositories: WHO will create it upon request.
 * For adaptations: Entities that are producing the SMART Implementation Guide are advised to define some level of responsibility, or leaving it to the authors.

-  * For National adaptations, HL7 has the folllowing recommendations:
+  * For National adaptations, HL7 has the following recommendations:
     * If the country or region has an affiliate, it is recommended that the affiliate includes the smart guidelines in their process
     * The recommended package id in this case is: `hl7.fhir.country.smart.xxx`
     * If there is no affiliate or the affiliate declines, other organizations may fulfill this role